-Risk Title Current Risk Score Controls a and Mitigations Market instability Market insufficiency vulnerabilit support the rovider failure will result in the need to re-provision care home placements for service users which could lead to increased frailty and illnerability adversely impacting on health and social care needs.
-In addition, care management capacity will need to be redirected to apport the re-provisioning of placements adversely impacting on assessment, review and safeguarding capacity.
-Red of Controls and Mitigations:- Care Home whole fee and fee model review (Care Homes Programme) Amber Market Management Team support to the market to understand impact of 'cost of living' increases CSLT-D8 - ASC Charging 25 : Very high iption: (currently under review / of Controls and Mitigations:- to be updated by the service area) Reform: capability to deliver the requirements of the Government's 'People at the heart of care' social care charging reform Green F Reform Board has been established and is providing the governance framework for this area of activity Amber Project Plan has been developed, which identifying the skills and resource requirements to deliver proposals
+Risk Title Current Risk Score Controls a and Mitigations Further funding requests from providers either individually or collectively Increasing fee rates Provider failure Market instability Market insufficiency Provider failure will result in the need to re-provision care home placements for service users which could lead to increased frailty and vulnerability adversely impacting on health and social care needs.
+In addition, care management capacity will need to be redirected to support the acting on assessment, review and safeguarding capacity.
+Red fee model review (Care Homes Programme) Amber Market Management Team support to the market to understand impact of 'cost of living' increases CSLT-D8 - ASC Charging 25 : Very high Risk description: Subject to review by the Service area in light of Government policy/legislative change Summary of Controls and Mitigations:- Reform: capability to deliver the requirements of the Government's 'People at the heart of care' social care charging reform e Reform Board has been established and is providing the governance framework for this area of activity Amber Project Plan has been developed, which identifying the skills and resource requirements to deliver proposals